tmmosher/ser494_23fc_project/project_ml_evaluation.md

 ### Alternative 1: LASSO Logistic Regression
 **Construction:** Use SKLearn's Logistic Regression class with an added L1 penalty.

-**Evaluation:** Overall, this was the best model of the bunch when tested with every metric.
+**Evaluation:** Overall, this was the better model of the SKLearn's when tested with every metric.
 Accuracy averaging at ~77%, though precision varies wildly.
 Precision averages about 53%.

 ### Alternative 2: Ridge Logistic Regression